tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/视频处理/视频编制/视频编辑_intl_en.md

-Video editing is an offline task that clips and splice videos in VOD.
+Video editing is an offline task that clips and splices videos in VOD.
 Specifically, it includes the following features:

-* **Video clipping**: this refers to clipping a file in VOD to generating a new video.
+* **Video clipping**: this refers to clipping a file in VOD to generate a new video.
 * **Video splicing**: this refers to splicing multiple files in VOD to generate a new video.
 * **Video clip splicing**: this refers to clipping multiple files in VOD and then splicing the clips to generate a new video.
 * **Live stream transcoding**: this refers to transcoding a stream in VOD to generate a new video.